Urban photoshoot tips for creative portrait photography in cities

 1. Open shade in urban locations

-Because of the number of buildings, you’ll always be able to find open shade in cities to avoid harsh shadows on your subject.
+Because of the number of buildings in urban locations, you’ll always be able to find open shade in cities to avoid harsh shadows on your subject.

 But more than that, you can use a reflector or flash for greater control of light and to make the image more interesting.